murkl/arch-os/runtime/README.md

-internal/i18n        the message catalogs internal/logging     the single sink for everything a run records locales/             the runtime's own words, compiled in tui/                 the interface: one frame, a stack of pages, no page draws its own
+internal/i18n        the message catalogs internal/logging     the single sink for everything a run records locales/             the runtime's own words, compiled in tools/potgen/        reads every T("…") out of the sources and writes the template tui/                 the interface: one frame, a stack of pages, no page draws its own
 ```